IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 >
 > > At tertiary level, women are slightly more likely than men to participate in tertiary education (14.6 percent compared with 12.8 percent of men in 2006).
 Men and women had the same rate of participation in sub-degree courses (10 percent), but women are slightly more likely than men to be enrolled in degree and post-graduate courses (six percent and four percent, respectively).
 >
 > In contrast, in a 2007 press release in relation to the differences in earnings between women and men, the HRC noted (emphasis added) '\[t\]he wide pay gap between the sexes means that pay equity must be a priority for women's progress.'(HRC, 2008b).
 But when the actual numbers behind both these statements are considered, one finds that a 14 percent difference in pay, in favour of men, is seen as a 'wide' gap by the HRC.
-However, the similar 14 percent gap in tertiary participation, in favour of women is portrayed by the HRC as a 'slight' gap.^['Missing men': The politics of gender analysis]
+However, the similar 14 percent gap in tertiary participation, in favour of women is portrayed by the HRC as a 'slight' gap.\[4]

 ### Clearly identify men's issues